lr-m/ESPIR-Crypto-Ticker/README.md

 <img src="https://user-images.githubusercontent.com/47477832/174843170-61d2b933-98b9-4687-ba08-1a4094de4f7b.jpg" width="500">

-**NOTE: If you are using this and would like any more features or modifications to be made please let me know by opening an issue, with the title beginning as 'Feature Request - '.**
+**NOTE: If you are using this and would like any more features or modifications to be made please let me know by opening an issue, with the title beginning with 'Feature Request'.**

 ## IMPORTANT